The Halloween Dread Reframe

 Happy Halloween!!!

 P.S.
 My son also learned valuable lessons which he was able to express through processing and tears.
-He worked so hard on the costume, yet he encountered many frustrations and disappointments (many which his father and I had foreseen yet didn’t tell him).
+He worked so hard on the costume, yet he encountered many frustrations and disappointments (many of which his father and I had foreseen yet didn’t tell him).
 He says next year he will choose an easier costume and help his sister with something special as he was so appreciative of her support and realized all the drawbacks to huge costumes.

 P.S.S.
 The following Halloween came and he did select a less challenging costume and supported his sister.